 BP2, BP1, BP0 bits.
 The Block Protect (BP2, BP1, BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase instructions.
+After power-up, BP2, BP1 and BP0 are set to defaults 1 and protect full memory.

-SRP bit / OTP\LOCK bit The Status Register Protect (SRP) bit is operated in conjunction with the Write Protect (WP#) signal.
+SRP bit / OTP\LOCK bit The Status Register Protect (SRP) bit operates in conjunction with the Write Protect (WP#) signal.
 The Status Register Protect (SRP) bit and Write Protect (WP#) signal allow the device to be put in the Hardware Protected mode.
 In this mode, the non-volatile bits of the Status Register (SRP, BP2, BP1, BP0) become read-only bits.

-In OTP mode, this bit is served as OTP\LOCK bit, user can read/program/erase OTP sector as normal sector while OTP\LOCK value is equal 0, after OTP\LOCK is programmed with 1 by WRSR command, the OTP sector is protected from program and erase operation.
+In OTP mode, this bit serves as OTP\LOCK bit, user can read/program/erase OTP sector as normal sector while OTP\LOCK bit value is equal 0, after OTP\LOCK bit is programmed with 1 by WRSR command, the OTP sector is protected from program and erase operation.
 The OTP\LOCK bit can only be programmed once.

-Note: In OTP mode, the WRSR command will ignore any input data and program OTP\LOCK bit to 1, user must clear the protect bits before enter OTP mode and program the OTP code, then execute WRSR command to lock the OTP sector before leaving OTP mode.
+Note: In OTP mode, the WRSR command will ignore any input data and program OTP\LOCK bit to 1, user must clear the protect bits before entering OTP mode and program the OTP code, then execute WRSR command to lock the OTP sector before leaving OTP mode.